AlibabaCloudDocs/icms_mqtt/intl.en-US/Function Overview/Advanced functions/Retrieve the online status of the client.md

 # Retrieve the online status of the client {#concept_50069_zh .concept}

-You can retrieve the current online status of the AliwareMQ for IoT client \(referred to here as the client\) by using the synchronous query method or asynchronous online/offline notification method.
+You can retrieve the current online status of the Message Queue for MQTT client \(referred to here as the client\) by using the synchronous query method or asynchronous online/offline notification method.

-AliwareMQ for IoT must be used with backend MQ services \(such as AliwareMQ for RocketMQ\) and work with applications that are deployed on cloud servers \(hereinafter referred to as service applications\) to complete service processes.
+Message Queue for MQTT must be used with backend MQ services \(such as AliwareMQ for RocketMQ\) and work with applications that are deployed on cloud servers \(hereinafter referred to as service applications\) to complete service processes.

 The main scenarios for retrieving the online status of the client are as follows: